Program Requirements

 Minimum Grade to be Earned for All Required Courses: B-

-Culminating Event: Successful completion of coursework constitutes the culminating event.
+Culminating Event: Successful completion of coursework constitutes the culminating event for the MS in Recreational Therapy.